-The Park River is an an ever flowing stream of local environmental ideas, adventures, myths, art, dreams, and events cast upon the Park River.
-Here is an incomplete list of other related projects –
+The Park River is an an ever changing stream of environmental adventures, scientific research, art, myths, events and learning activities cast throughout this 78 square mile watershed.
+Management of natural resources is increasingly dependent upon the civic culture that approves planning policies, which conserve, revitalize or negatively neglect the value of local natural resources.
+Here is an incomplete list of other local projects –

 Park River Toolkit – Nomad/9 collective studio is committed to experiential understanding and knowledge building.
 Creating and distributing knowledge through exchanges based on listening, reciprocity, creative response, and our bodies become a source of knowledge.
 These actions function outside of our individual bodies, and on a collaborative, multigenerational scale.